rakia drink

 Among the hundreds of compounds in alcoholic beverages, the higher alcohols and esters are the most important.
 They are formed during the fermentation process and are considered a by-product of alcohol fermentation produced by yeast during alcoholic fermentation.
 Their quantities in the distillates are managed during the process of fractional distillation.

-Since the higher alcohols have boiling points lower than 200°C and are alcohol soluble and partially water-soluble during distillation of low alcohol mixture, they want to escape the water/mash.
-They will appear mainly in the head fraction, although they have a high boiling point.
+Since the higher alcohols have boiling points lower than 200°C and are alcohol-soluble and partially water-soluble during distillation of a low-alcohol mixture, they want to escape the water/mash.
+Although they have a high boiling point, they will appear mainly in the head fraction.

-When using a column still a distilling mixture with a higher alcohol concentration (higher than 40% (v/v), the higher alcohols will distill following the boiling points, their concentration will increase as the distillation process progresses, which explains why the higher alcohols are present in the tail fraction of distillation as opposed to being in the head fraction in a pot still process.
+When using a column still, a distilling mixture with a higher alcohol concentration (higher than 40% (v/v)) distills following the boiling points; their concentration will increase as the distillation process progresses, which explains why the higher alcohols are present in the tail fraction of distillation as opposed to the head fraction in a pot still process.

-The higher alcohols^ are responsible for the pleasant flavor and the character of fruit distillates only when they are present in smaller quantities.
-On the other hand, high amounts can affect the distillate flavor by producing a strong, pungent smell and taste and being mildly toxic.
+The higher alcohols^ are responsible for the pleasant flavour and the character of fruit distillates only when they are present in smaller quantities.
+On the other hand, high amounts can affect the distillate flavour by producing a strong, pungent smell and taste and being mildly toxic.

 They are also the most significant volatile aroma compounds in distilled alcoholic drinks.

-According to research between 2009-2013 conducted in Skopje, North Macedonia12 were the most important higher alcohols of grape and plum brandies.
+According to research between 2009-2013 conducted in Skopje, North Macedonia11 were the most critical higher alcohols of grape and plum brandies.

 • i-propanol,